wenkangjing/notes-launch-school/201/lesson3/_201_lesson3.md

 relative position (to its current position)
 - affect surrounding elements

-absolute (to the screen)
+absolute (to nearest relative)
 - remove the elements from layout
 - as if it were outside all other elements

 > Absolutely positioned elements are moved in relation to their closest relatively positioned parent element.

+>An absolutely positioned element is positioned within its nearest containing element that has a position: relative (strictly speaking, any position value other than static would work, but most often position: relative is used).
+If none of its containing elements is relatively positioned, the absolutely positioned element is then positioned relative to the <body> element.

-fixed (to the windows)
+fixed (to the viewport)
 - leaves it there even as the user scrolls the page
 - the majority of fixed position elements are located at the top or bottom of the page.

->An absolutely positioned element is positioned within its nearest containing element that has a position: relative (strictly speaking, any position value other than static would work, but most often position: relative is used).
-If none of its containing elements is relatively positioned, the absolutely positioned element is then positioned relative to the <body> element.
+> fixed position is shaky in mobile browser

 ```css